sverweij/dependency-cruiser/doc/cli.md

 To ensure this difference (and future features that build on it) is accurate `--baseline` implies `--no-ignore-known` and `--no-cache`.

+> [!NOTE]
+> In the violation comparison the _severity_ is disregarded, so raising or
+> lowering the severity of a violation won't all of a sudden remove violations
+> from the baseline.

+> [!NOTE]
 > Previously the recommended way for creating a baseline was to run
-> depcruise-baseline - a separate script distributed with dependency-cruiser.
+> `depcruise-baseline` - a separate script distributed with dependency-cruiser.
 > As of 18.3.0 `--baseline` is the recommended way.

 ### `--baseline-mode`